 Try testing your font sizing using a modular scale

 Boxes helps us create organization, separation and relationship, here's how to elevate their style:

 - Don't use an outline, use a box shadow instead.

-- Try off setting your box shadow so it mimics natural light rather than increasing the blur all the way around.
+- Try off-setting your box shadow so it mimics natural light rather than increasing the blur all the way around.

 - Use two different shades: One for your background and one for your box.
-If your box is light, make the background a wee bit darker, if your box is dark than make the page lighter or white.
+If your box is light, make the background a wee bit darker, if your box is dark then make the page lighter or white.

-- Add interest with a pop of color, such as a divider on boxes or a background color as call-outs or separation between elements
+- Add interest with a pop of color, such as a divider on boxes or background color as call-outs or separation between elements

 3. Dividers and Grouping

-- Just as with boxes there a few ways to separate elements and sections that are on your page as well as items that are within your boxes.
+- Just as with boxes there are a few ways to separate elements and sections that are on your page as well as items that are within your boxes.

 - Use shading and color rather than borders and lines to separate page sections.

 - Use a watermark shape as a section separator.

 - Use low opacity gray lines to separate page sections or modules.